Age: 5 months

 The room is on the small side (10′ x 10′) and fairly awkwardly shaped.
 Thanks to an angled wall with a door, two of the walls are only about 7′ long, so there were limited layout options.
 When I decorated the nursery for my son 4 years ago, I opted for the narrowest stylish glider that was available at the time, the Monte Luca.
 I still love its tailored lines and small footprint, though I do wish it was a little more ergonomically designed.

 (I still have to add a couple of items on backorder and make the felt cloud mobile and pom pom name garland.
-I will add the images to this post after it's complete.)
+I will add the images to this post after it’s complete.)
+See here for updated room images.)

 Favourite element: Can’t decide between the adorable Helen Dardik prints and the silver Seeing Stars decals.